Localization

 20001-116Tweakwise Kussen RoodRood

-After doing this, you'll effectively have duplicated your products in all of your locale categories.
+This way, you'll have duplicated products in all locale categories.

-That is why we've prepared a multilingual feed based on this article.
-You can import the feed into an instance of your own and experiment with Tweakwise in a multilingual setting.
-If you're planning to make a feed of your own, you can of course also use it as an example of a multilingual feed.
+Understanding these concepts is easier with practice.
+We've prepared a multilingual feed based on this article that you can import into your instance to experiment with Tweakwise in a multilingual setting.
+You can also use it as an example when creating your own multilingual feed:

 Overview of the categories after importing the feed